timmycodes88/router-pro/README.md

 - Lines (55-118) of ProfileRoute.js

-NOTE: Every Loader/Action can get the Global Student object with `const student = await Student`
+NOTE: Every Route can get the Global Student object with `const student = await Student`

 ### 4. Create all your Action Types